guybedford/chomp/docs/task.md

 * `invalidation = 'mtime'` _(default)_: This is the default invalidation, as per the rules described above.
 * `invalidation = 'always'`: The task is always invalidated and rerun, without exception.
 * `invalidation = 'not-found'`: The task is only invalidated when not all targets are defined.

-## Watched Rebuilds

-Running `chomp build:rollup --watch` provides fine-grained incremental build watching, with the watched file invalidations exactly as we defined with the task dependence graph rules above.

-### Watched Serving

-Finally, `chomp build:rollup --serve` will provide a local static server along with the task watcher for the task.
-A websocket protocol for in-browser hot-reloading is a [planned future addition](https://github.com/guybedford/chomp/issues/61).

-Replacing monolithic JS build systems with make-style file caching all the commonly expected features of JS dev workflows can still be maintained.

-Separating large builds into sub-compilations on the file system enables caching, parallelization, finer-grained generic build control and comprehensive incremental builds with watcher support.

 ## Serial Dependencies